candeladd/2270_Project_AC/README.md

 -If user inputs unexpected input (e.g. string when it expects an int or vise-versa) the program doesn't like it.

 -Instead of cout-ing RSIDs when using option #4 or #5 (i.e. printAllForChromosome or printMatchingGeno) it would be better to write out the info to a file.

+-Also writing out to a file the info given to users, while keeping the cout-ing aspect, option #3 (i.e. retrieveData) would be nice.